Jason Steele’s favorite credit cards

 discontinued

-New accounts can earn 150,000 Membership Rewards points after spending $20,000 on eligible purchases within your account’s first three months.
+For a limited time, you can earn signup_reward Membership Rewards® points after you spend signup_bonus_spend_amount on eligible purchases within the first three months of card membership.
+Plus, earn a $500 statement credit after you spend $2,500 on qualifying flights booked directly with airlines or through American Express Travel within the first three months of card membership.
+You can earn one or both of these offers.
+Offer ends 6/30/25.
 As with the personal card you also get access to the Delta SkyClub, Priority Pass Select and American Express Centurion lounges.
 And it comes with elite status for Marriott and Hilton hotels and Hertz and National car rentals, and 5x points on prepaid airfare and hotels booked through amextravel.com.
-It also offers over $1,000 in statement credits on select purchases, including tech, recruiting and wireless in the first year of membership, up to $200 in statement credits annually when incidental airline fees are charged by the airline to the card, and up to a $189 in statement credit per calendar year on your CLEAR Plus membership (subject to auto-renewal).
+It also offers over $1,000 in statement credits on select purchases, including tech, recruiting and wireless in the first year of membership, up to $200 back per year on baggage fees and other incidentals with a qualifying airline, and up to a $199 in statement credit per calendar year on your CLEAR® Plus membership (subject to auto-renewal).
 Enrollment required for select benefits.
 The annual fee is AnnualFees.

 CardName